Government Authorised Exchange

 Youth Mobility Scheme

 This is aimed at those applicants who are more than 18 years old but less than 30 years old at the time of applying, to enable them to come to the UK to work for 2 years.
-It is only possible to apply under this scheme from overseas and it is only open to nationals of the following countries:
+You can apply for a Tier 5 (Youth Mobility Scheme) visa if you’re from:

 - New Zealand